kendru/learn-cljs/content/section-2/lesson-11-looping.md

 - Recursion (`loop`/`recur`)
 - Forcing evaluation of side effects (`doseq`)

-Even though we may at first find it difficult to solve problems without the traditional imperative loops, we will quickly discover that a "Clojuresque" solution is often simpler.
+Even though we may at first find it difficult to solve problems without the traditional imperative loops, we will quickly discover that a "Clojure-esque" solution is often simpler.
 As we get more accustomed to thinking in terms of sequences and recursion, the ClojureScript way will become second nature.

 [^1]: Interestingly, `loop` compiles down to a `while` loop in JavaScript.